Born on an estate.

 Pategill, 2022.

-So we started a free weekly youth club.
+So, with Stomping Ground CIC and Gemma Webb we started a free weekly youth club.
+Combing forest school and open access Youth Work, the Outside Club was born.
 Outside.
 On the estate.
 For whoever turned up.
 No referral forms.
 No membership fees.
 Just trusted adults, some snacks, and whatever the young people wanted to do that week.

 Meet the team